{} Derbyshire

 Edale-Hope road

 See also my page which includes (in the second and third columns) material on cross country skiing.
-An extract from the page:

-Other Derbyshire photographs
+Other Derbyshire photographs:

-Above, Winnats Pass, Peak District
+Above, Winnats Pass, Peak District.
+Photograph not taken by me.

-Above, photograph taken by me, showing the road which leads to Winnats Pass and through the pass.
+Above, photograph showing the road which leads to Winnats Pass and through the pass.
 Limestone visible everywhere, in outcrops in the pass and in the dry stone walls, which contain Carboniferous fossils, such as fossils of crinoid lilies.
 A substantial part of the area is a designated Site of Special Scientific Interest (SSSI.)
 The geology of the White Peak is very different from the geology of the Dark Peak, which adjoins this area.
 The predominant rock of the Dark Peak is gritsone.
 At the entrance to the pass, buildings of Speedwell Cavern, one of Castleton's four show caves.
 The others are Peak Cavern, Blue John Cavern and Treak Cliff Cavern.

 Speedwell Cavern is one of the four show caves in Castleton, Derbyshire, England.[1]